-1. Very few objects provide cover
+Very few objects provide cover

 Out in the real world, thick cement walls work as cover.
-Your car’s engine block can stop all but the largest bullets.
-(But certainly not your car door.)
+Your car’s engine block can stop all but the largest bullets (your car door almost surely won’t).
 Trees are excellent cover, depending on their thickness and position.

 Concealment is everywhere